LAWS5532 Oil and Gas Agreements

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit examines the law regulating oil and gas agreements in Western Australia.
 The aim is to consider the key provisions of key contracts important to the commercial development of oil and gas.
-They include transportation and storage contracts and long term sales contracts.
+They include joint venture agreements, transportation and storage contracts and long term sales contracts.
 The workshop includes contributions from leading industry experts and comprises both plenary sessions and small group sessions analysing problem situations.

 Supplementary assessment is not available in this unit.